Everest Base Camp Trek

 Documentation

-[ ] Visa (can be obtained on entry – 2 x passport photos and £25 / US$40 required.
-Please note that there are no facilities to obtain photographs at Kathmandu airport).
+[ ] Visa (can be obtained on entry – 2 x passport photos and £40 / US$50 required).
 Alternatively contact the Nepalese Embassy to arrange for a Visa in advance.

 [ ] There are cash points in KTM so bring your credit / debit card just in case.